cloudmesh-community/sp20-516-229/datacenter.md

 # Datacenter: Prateek Shaw sp20-516-229

-* :o2: please learn markdown, attending eductaional section mandatory
-* :o2: no colon in sections,
-* :o2: no spaces befor :
-* :o2: lists were not done correctly

 ## E.Datacenter.3: Your own Carbon footprint

 19 tons CO2eq/year  Which is 57 % Better than Average

 ## E.Datacenter.4

-Last digit is 9, 9%6 = 3

 ### Renewal Energy - Thermal